timunie/Ava-ApiTests/website/docs/P_Avalonia_Input_PinchEventArgs_AngleDelta.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>The AngleDelta value includes the sign of rotation.
+The AngleDelta value includes the sign of rotation.
 Positive for clockwise, negative counterclockwise.

 ## See Also